Deforming ${\rm AdS}_3\times S^3\times T^4$ in Type IIB Supergravity: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Domenico Orlando, Ivo Sachs, Ricardo Stuardo, Henning Samtleben and Konstantinos Zoubos for fruitful discussions.
+We would like to thank Domenico Orlando, Ivo Sachs, Henning Samtleben, Alessandro Sfondrini, Ricardo Stuardo and Konstantinos Zoubos for fruitful discussions.
 R.N. was supported by the European Union and the Czech Ministry of Education, Youth and Sports (Project: MSCA Fellowship CZ FZU III - CZ.02.01.01/00/22 010/0008598).
 MO is supported by AEI-Spain PID2023-152148NB-I00 and by Maria de Maeztu excellence unit grant CEX2023-001318-M, by Xunta de Galicia (CIGUS Network of Research Centres and project ED431F-2023/19), and by the European Union FEDER.